sarikasurampudi/oml/oml-fun-on-adb/omlsql/omlsql.md

   ![A visual representation of the forecast](images/timeseries-forecast-graph.png)

 This completes the prediction step.
 The model has successfully forecast sales for the next four quarters.
+You may now **proceed to the next lab**.

 ## Learn More